emilygoeres/employeetracker/README.md

 4. Created 3 tables: Department, role, employee
 5. Created the statements to seleect certain info from different tables and to combine the info
 6. create the connection information for the sql database
+7. connect to the mysql server and sql database

 ![Employee Tracker]()
 ![Employee Tracker]()